The Tactical Games Official Rules

 5.5.2.Firearms must be of a factory configuration.
 Prototype firearms are specifically prohibited.
 Internal and External modifications are allowed, provided the modifications do not alter the original function and operation of the firearm.

 5.5.3.Firearms capable of fully automatic- or burst-fire (“machine guns”) may be used only in semi-auto mode (i.e. not more than one (1) round fired with each pull of the trigger).
-Violation of this rule will incur a Prohibited Action Penalty of 20 seconds time penalty per occurrence.
+Violation of this rule will result in a match DQ.

 5.5.4.No factory safeties may be disabled on rifle/pistol.
 This includes the firing pin block, grip safety, and trigger safety.

-5.5.7.Lasers cannot be used unless specifically allowed in stage, prior notice to the event will be given if night time shooting will be required.
+5.5.7.Lasers cannot be used unless specifically allowed on stage, prior notice to the event will be given if night time shooting will be required.

 5.5.8.1.If a competitor’s firearm becomes unserviceable, that competitor may repair their firearm with directly equivalent replacement parts.
 If replacement parts result in a significant change to the firearm configuration, then the repair must be approved by the Match Director.
 This can be done during the course of a stage, however the entire situation will be put under review immediately following the stage.
 Any penalties or time added will be done by the MD and the decision will be final.
 If a participant’s firearm becomes unserviceable, that participant may replace their firearm with another firearm.
 This can be done during a course of fire, however no competitive advantage should be gained and the entire situation will go under review with the MD immediately after the completion of the stage.
-If time or penalties are added the decision will be made by the MD and will be final.
+If the firearm was swapped by a competitor, and the MD is able to clear the malfunction without the use of additional tools, the competitor will receive a stage DQ.
 If it is discovered that a competitor was attempting to gain a competitive advantage the situation will result in a MATCH DQ.

 5.5.8.2.If a competitor’s firearm becomes unserviceable and no replacement parts or gun is implemented, the competitor will receive a missed shot penalty as well as a 5 second penalty for every shot not taken in addition to the misses counted on paper.
 If points are being used, a point per shot not taken will be removed from the score, as well as an additional point per shot not scored on paper.